devzendo/transputer-macro-assembler/README.md

 * bugs & limitations...
   * it should be possible to set constants to as-yet-undefined values e.g. temp1 - fwdconstant.asm
   * dist equ (rx1-from1) - fwdconstant2.asm
+  * use types to enforce case of symbols/fixups consistently
   * in macrolabel.asm, is the _CODE-_LEN-1 evaluated correctly (it gives 7; should it be 6?)
 * nice-to-haves...
   * handling conversion of exceptions that the macro manager might throw when expanding